 Who can apply for Public Bank BAE Personal Financing-i?

-Public Bank BAE Personal Financing-i is offered to employees of Federal and State Government as well as selected Government Linked Companies.
+Public Bank BAE Personal Financing-i is offered to permanent employees of Federal and State Government as well as selected Statutory Bodies.
 To qualify for this Islamic personal loan, you must meet the following criteria:

 - must be a Malaysian citizen;

-- must be more than 20 years old and not exceeding 60 years old at the time of application;
+- must be more than 20 years old, up to 60 years old at the time of application;

 - must earn a minimum gross salary of RM1,500 per month; and

-- must have at least 3-year working experience with the Government.
+- must have at least 1-year working experience with the Government.

 How much money can I borrow?